jeremy-large/CODiT/README.md

 1. setting the pycharm interpreter to use conda, and within conda selecting the environment, `tti`;

-1. setting testing infrastructure to `pytest`, rather than its common default.
+1. setting testing infrastructure to `pytest`, rather than its common default;

 1. adjusting this pycharm interpreter by extending its python path to point at your local version of the CODiT libraries.
-Select the interpreter from a list (it may be called `tti`), click on the 'tree' icon, and add to the displayed list a directory, which you specify to be the absolute path of `.../CODiT/lib`;
+Select the interpreter from a list (it may be called `tti`), click on the 'tree' icon, and add to the displayed list a directory, which you specify to be the absolute path of `.../CODiT/lib`.

 ### 2) Installation as a conda package